danilobandeira29/backend-GoBarber/README.md

 </p>

 ---
-## Initialize the Project
+## 🚀 Initialize the Project
-- Open your terminal on the project folder and execute
+- Open your terminal on the project folder and execute:
 ```bash
   ## initialize the project (or you can use 'npm dev:server')
   $ yarn dev:server